ysbakker/Quizzer-WS/quizzer-server/README.md

 # Quizzer Server

 The quizzer server can host multiple Quizzer rooms at once.
-It sports an easy-to-use REST API for accessing the mongodb database.
+It includes an easy-to-use REST API for accessing the mongodb database.
 Quizzer server uses the WebSocket architecture to make the application real-time.

 ## Installation
 To run the server, copy the files to your server and run `npm install` in the install directory.